souravj96/souravj96/README.md

 <h1 align="center">Hi there, I'm Sourav - aka <a href="https://jsourav.com" target="_blank" >jsourav</a>👋</h1>
 <h3 align="center">Fortunately or Unfortunately I'm a developer</h3>

-- 🔭 I’m currently working as Senior Backend Developer at [NEST®](https://nes.tech)
+- 🔭 I’m currently working as a Senior Backend Developer at [NEST®](https://nes.tech)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - 💬 Ask me about electronics
 - ⚡ Fun fact: I love to work with IoT